a2ankitrai/2KX7/Java/garbage_collection.md

 Introduced in Java 7.
 Designed to replace CMS collector(Concurrent Mark-Sweep garbage Collector).
 G1 is parallel and concurrent, and limits GC pause times and maximizes throughput.

+G1 must be used when applications that require large heaps with limited GC latency.

+---

+Static variables are not garbage collected in java.